 In 1950, John Francis Noll, Bishop of the Diocese of Fort Wayne-South Bend, established Queen of All Saints Parish on the east side of Michigan City.
 Father John Roessler was appointed by Bishop Noll as the first Pastor of this parish, which enjoys the patronage of Mary.
 He was soon followed by Fr.
 Leonard Cross who cared for the sacramental and pastoral needs of Catholics in this section of Michigan City from 1951 until 1970.

 In 1970, Bishop Andrew G. Grutka assigned Fr.
 Alfred Dettmer to Queen of All Saints Parish as its Pastor.
 Under his leadership, the current church was constructed and the parish community continued to grow.
 After his retirement in 1996, Fr.
 Michael Yardon was assigned to the parish for seven years as the fourth Pastor of Queen of All Saints Church.
 He was succeeded as Pastor by Fr.
 Terrence Chase in 2003.
 Fr.
-Kevin Huber, the current Pastor was assigned to Queen of All Saints Parish in 2010.
+Kevin Huber was assigned in 2010 and served for 11 years as pastor overseeing the addition, construction, and full debt-repayment of the Legacy Center on the Michigan City grounds.
+Our current pastor, Fr.
+David Kime was assigned to Queen of All Saints Parish in 2021.

 With an active parish pastoral council and commissions, Queen of All Saints Parish offers more than 30 unique ministries.
 Above all, as proclaimed in the parish’s mission statement, Queen of All Saints seeks to share the good news about Catholicism through worship that inspires, loving service, excellent faith formation and generous hospitality.